DOL-003/dol-003-web/lib/compendium/buttons.md

   <p>A standard set of OEM buttons.</p>
 </aside>

-Each **button** on a GCC is made of ABS plastic and pushes against a silicone pad (except for the Z button) when depressed.
+The **buttons** on a GCC are made of ABS plastic and push against a silicone pad (except for the Z button) when depressed.
 This bridges a contact pad on the [motherboard](/motherboard) to trigger a digital input.

 On the right side of the controller, the A, B, X and Y buttons constitute the "face buttons" (a term which sometimes also includes the Start button and/or D-pad).
 The Z button is uniquely positioned next to the R trigger, and presses directly against a mechanical switch instead of a silicone pad.
 A metal clip attached to the underside of the Z button provides additional resistance; this clip is commonly bent or removed to reduce the force needed to press the button, especially for players who [remap](/motherboard/board-mods/button-remapping) their Z button.

-[Triggers](/trigger) are sometimes considered buttons, but the underlying mechanism differs significantly from the other buttons.
+[Triggers](/triggers) are sometimes considered buttons, but the underlying mechanism differs significantly from the other buttons.

 ## Common issues & repairs